omer-fsdev/blog_app-django_REST/README.md

 Note: Token authentication is required for protected endpoints, such as creating, updating, or deleting blog posts and comments.

+## API Documentation
+For detailed API documentation (Swagger), please refer to the `https://localhost:8000/api/docs/`.

 ## Other Pertinent Information
 Here are a few additional details you may find helpful: